BrohansCoding/GoogleWorkplaceAssistant/README.md

    ```

 2. **Multiple Tabs**: If you see a "failed-precondition" error, it means Firebase offline persistence is already enabled in another tab.
 This is normal and won't affect functionality.

+3. **Sign-in Button Not Working in Deployed App**: If clicking the sign-in button does nothing or results in an error:
+   - Make sure your deployed app domain is added to the authorized domains in Firebase Authentication settings
+   - Check for any popup blockers in your browser (the app attempts to use popup authentication first)
+   - Try using incognito/private mode to rule out browser extension issues
+   - Verify that your Firebase configuration variables are correctly set in your deployment environment (VITE_FIREBASE_API_KEY, VITE_FIREBASE_PROJECT_ID, VITE_FIREBASE_APP_ID)
+   - In the browser console, check for CORS errors which might indicate domain configuration issues

 ### OAuth Token Issues